IntronicCNVs/Background-models/README.md

 This repository contains the scripts and data that were used to generate the results presented in Rigau et al. (Intronic CNVs cause gene expression variation in human population, https://doi.org/10.1101/171165).

 We include code to generate different types of randomised sets of CNVs, that will be used in subsequent scripts to assess the relationship between CNVs and different genomic features, focusing on introns.
-These are the descriptions of the different R scripst and of data files:
+These are the descriptions of the different R scripst and data files:

 Random_intervals_global_randomization.R